encode/django-rest-framework/docs/tutorial/5-relationships-and-hyperlinked-apis.md

 ## Creating an endpoint for the root of our API

 Right now we have endpoints for 'snippets' and 'users', but we don't have a single entry point to our API.
-To create one, we'll use a regular function-based view and the `@api_view` decorator we introduced earlier.
+To create one, we'll use a class-based view:

-    from rest_framework import renderers
-    from rest_framework.decorators import api_view
+    from rest_framework.views import APIView
     from rest_framework.response import Response
     from rest_framework.reverse import reverse

-    @api_view(('GET',))
+    class APIRootView(APIView):
-    def api_root(request, format=None):
+        def get(self, request, format=None):
             return Response({
                 'users': reverse('user-list', request=request, format=format),
                 'snippets': reverse('snippet-list', request=request, format=format)
             })

-Notice that we're using REST framework's `reverse` function in order to return fully-qualified URLs.
+Notice that we're using REST framework's `reverse` function in order to return fully-qualified URLs for 'user-list' and 'snippet-list' from urls.py.

 ## Creating an endpoint for the highlighted snippets